DRACOX2500/Spring-CSR-Generator-GUI/readme/Manual.md

 |-...
 ```

-2. Create your own patterns via another IDE (IntelliJ, Eclipse, VSCode,...) and then move them in **pattern** directory
+2. Create your own patterns via another IDE (IntelliJ, Eclipse, VSCode,...) and then move them in **pattern** directory.